 Avoidant Personality is not a term to be used loosely, but sometimes I wonder if I might actually be suffering from it.
 Anyone who knows me at all will know that I am a mass of contradictions.
-For example, I'm not very social, but I do like to host small dinner parties for friends; I'm quite selective with whom I share personal stuff, yet I've started this blog; some colleagues have become really good friends at school, but I'll avoid going back to see them.
+For example, I'm not very social, but I do like to host small dinner parties for friends; I'm quite selective with whom I share personal stuff, yet I've started this blog; Some colleagues have become really good friends at school, but I'll avoid going back to see them.
 I know right - it doesn't make sense.
 I also avoid conflict if I can but will engage in it if it absolutely essential.

-We all have bad days, we are all busy and we all sometimes would rather keep ourselves to ourselves.
+We all have bad days, we are all busy at work and we all sometimes would rather keep ourselves to ourselves.
 These are the strategies I've implemented over the years to counter these moments.
+They help me

 (Failure to adhere to these terms and conditions will result in you being known as a miserable old toad.)

 I can be the world's worst, or best, (depending how you look at it) avoider.
 Here's comes the contradiction again though - I can't stand it when I spot other avoiders avoiding me.
 I find avoidance behaviour very rude.
 It's simply not friendly,.
 Avoidance behaviour is frequently poorly executed and thus upsetting.
 So, whilst it is too little too late, I've given myself a stern talking to.
 From henceforth pledge to not fake a smile, but actually smile.
 I'm sure with a bit of practice the art of avoidance is one I will learn to avoid all together!